charming-art/charming/README.md

 Supports following options:

 - **octaves** - layers of noise, default to 4.
-- **seed** - a real number or as any integer, defaults to random number.
+- **seed** - seed for generated sequence, a real number or as any integer, defaults to random number.
+- **falloff** - falloff factor for each octave, a real number or as any integer, defaults to 0.5.

 Increasing the number of octaves results in a more variable sequence, and two generators instanced with the same seed and octaves generate the same sequence.